JeremiahKaren/35percent.github.io/letter.md

 #Conclusion
 The Council's grounds of appeal are weak and lack any reasoned argument based in fact.
 We urge the Secretary of State to contest Southwark Council's appeal of his decision to refuse the Aylesbury estate compulsory purchase order.
 With the regeneration of council estates at scale now working its way into government policy proposals, the Secretary of State is right to have set a bar that this should not come at the cost of trampling over and dispersing long-standing communities.
 Southwark Council's appeal is a panicked response to the CPO decision and a desperate attempt to rescue a regeneration scheme whose viability rests on the systematic breach of human and equalities rights.

 The 35% Campaign is not opposed to regeneration per se, but when the strategy is based on using statutory compulsory purchase powers in order to shortchange and forcibly dispossess members of our local community (who are often least able to defend themselves), then we are unable to stand by and watch passively.
-We are therefore gearing up to give the greatest possible support to the Aylesbury leaseholders, will be applying to attach ourselves as interested parties to the appeal and look forward to providing all the assistance we can to other parties in the case.
+We are therefore continue to offer our utmost support to the Aylesbury leaseholders.
+We will be applying to attach ourselves as interested parties to the appeal and look forward to providing all the assistance we can to other parties in the case.

 [^1]: See: [Southwark News 22092016](http://www.southwarknews.co.uk/news/aylesbury-cpo-lease-holders-call-council-improve-living-conditions-governments-verdict-can-stay/), [Southwark News 18032015](http://www.southwarknews.co.uk/news/aylesbury-estate-residents-its-like-living-in-alcatraz/), [Southwark News 24032016](http://www.southwarknews.co.uk/news/8458-2/)